quadratic-bit/dataflow/README.md

 $ cd ./dataflow
 ```

-... then build it with your favourite package manager:
+... then build it with a package manager:

 ```console
 $ yarn build # npm run build